EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 # PROJECT-NORTUBEL-main

-The game i want to make, under Godot 3.5 Win32; GLES3 sort of.
+The game I want to make, under Godot 3.5 Win32; GLES3 sort of.

 You can play a demo of it here https://eyeballtank.itch.io/project-nortubel make sure to give me feedback.